KobayashiComputing/DailyDues/dev_diary.md

 Next task is to integrate the reset date calculation into 'housekeeping' and reset the time duration for the current period as appropriate.

 ## 2025-10-03: (Friday)
+No work on this today... probably tomorrow, though.